nehalvaghasiya/ml-nlp-projects/Machine Learning/Regression/Linear Regression/CO2 emission prediction/README.md

 > - [x] For Production deployment, a link will be generated.
 Navigate to URL which has ending `".ngrok.io"`

--To setup the environment (to run locally)
+- To setup the environment (to run locally)

 > - [x] Install pip and Python 3
 > - [x] Clone the repo `git clone https://github.com/nehalvaghasiya/Data-Science-Portfolio/tree/main/Machine%20Learning/Regression/Linear%20Regression/CO2%20emission%20prediction `